 How often should I brush my teeth?

-According to Drs.
-Thomure and Farrar and the American Dental Association, you should brush your teeth at least two times a day.
+According to Dr. Thomure and the American Dental Association, you should brush your teeth at least two times a day.
 Brushing keeps your teeth, gums, and mouth clean and healthy by removing bacteria-causing plaque.

 It is also recommended that you use a soft-bristled toothbrush and toothpaste that contains fluoride when you brush your teeth.
 You should spend at least a minute on the top teeth and a minute on the bottom, and remember to brush your tongue; it will help keep your breath smelling fresh!

 When should I change my toothbrush?